 IESO is in discussions with the Ontario Financing Authority (OFA) regarding an increase to its current “line of credit” with the OFA and OEFC (i.e., credit facilities).
 The increases are in response to IESO role in the delivery of OFHP and to provide a necessary buffer to fund short periods where OPG SPV/Trust does not fund a shortfall.

 IESO advises that this is important not only for IESO solvency, but also to maintain its credit rating (i.e., IESO’s contracted suppliers' credit arrangements are often based on IESO maintaining a certain rating).

-PILs Exemption]
+IESO would require financing to compensate generators should it be required to hold any portion of the unpurchased Regulatory Asset beyond each monthly settlement period.
+OPG Trust is not expected to access public capital markets monthly, nor is it required to purchase the regulatory asset.
+Therefore, ESO will need a credit facility for interim financing.
+IESO may also require longer-term financing to maintain the deferral financing plan, should the OPG Trust not be able to access debt markets on a timely basis for purchase of some or all of the regulatory asset.

 Accounting